JimBledsoe/Learning-computer-science/content/class-v-object/README.md

 module.exports=Backpack
 ```

 In this code we have started out by creating the class and giving it a name of Backpack.
 That will be important when we want to make this class available to other javascript code that wants to create objects from this class.
-The first method is the constructor, and it will want us to give the backpack a name, and an initial set of contents.
+The first method is the constructor, and it will want us to give the backpack a name and an initial set of contents.
 It will store these values in properties, accessed from the class by the keyword 'this'.
 The nameTag is set as a simple string, whereas the contents are set as an array, because a backpack can hold many different items as its contents.
 The constructor may be given a string or an array of strings, so we need to be sure we set the initial contents appropriately.

 The next few lines are all the methods we are defining for this class.
 You can think of these as verbs.
 They take some action on the class, usually setting or getting properties of the class.
 The first two are simply getting the nameTag or contents of the backpack and dispplaying them.
 The next three are modifying the contents - either adding or removing items from the mainCompartment of the backpack.
 Adding items is simple - just add more elements to the array of contents.
-Removing items is more complicated, because we have to find the item first, and remove it only if it is already in the backpack.
-Emptying the backpack is simplest of all - just remove all the contents.
+Removing items is more complicated because we have to find the item first, and remove it only if it is already in the backpack.
+Emptying the backpack is simplest of all -just remove all the contents.

 ## Create an Object with the Backpack Class - myBackpack